Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 - PiTR requires a first base backup to be completed before Write-Ahead Logs (WAL) can be captured and utilized for recovery.
-This initial base backup may take up to 24 hours, after which PiTR will begin monitoring changes for recovery purposes.
+This initial base backup may take up to 24 hours, after which PiTR begins monitoring changes for recovery purposes.
 - Performing a Point-in-Time Recovery resets the continuous backup timeline.
   This means the retention window starts over, and you won’t be able to restore from an earlier point in time.
 Currently, Scalingo only supports a single